Pimmz/Project-4/README.md

 #### EPIC | User Profile

-- As a Site User I can register an account so that I can add/edit/delete my adoption plus rehoming request and comment on the posts of other people's post.
+- As a Site User I can register an account so that I can add/edit/delete my adoption plus rehoming requests and comment on the posts of other people's post.
 - As a Site User, I can log in or log out of my account so that I can keep my account secure.
 - As a Site User I can see my login status so that I know if I'm logged in or out.